-a.
-The Interstate Commission shall establish a database of all physicians licensed, or who have applied for licensure, pursuant to section 5 of this compact.
+- (a) The Interstate Commission shall establish a database of all physicians licensed, or who have applied for licensure, under Section 5. - (b) Notwithstanding any other provision of law, member boards shall report to the Interstate Commission any public action or public complaints against a licensed physician who has applied or received an expedited license through the Compact. - (c) Member boards shall report disciplinary or investigatory information determined as necessary and proper by rule of the Interstate Commission.

-- b.
-Notwithstanding any other provision of law, member boards shall report to the Interstate Commission any public action or complaints against a licensed physician who has applied for or received an expedited license through the compact. - c.
-Member boards shall report disciplinary or investigatory information determined as necessary and proper by rule of the Interstate Commission. - d.
-Member boards may report any non-public complaint, disciplinary, or investigatory information not required pursuant to subsection c. of this section. - e.
-Member boards shall share complaint or disciplinary information about a physician upon request of another member board. - f.
-All information provided to the Interstate Commission or distributed by member boards shall be confidential, filed under seal, and used only for investigatory or disciplinary matters. - g.
-The Interstate Commission is authorized to develop rules for mandated or discretionary sharing of information by member boards.
+- (d) Member boards may report any nonpublic complaint, disciplinary, or investigatory information not required by subsection (c) to the Interstate Commission. - (e) Member boards shall share complaint or disciplinary information about a physician upon request of another member board. - (f) All information provided to the Interstate Commission or distributed by member boards shall be confidential, filed under seal, and used only for investigatory or disciplinary matters. - (g) The Interstate Commission is authorized to develop rules for mandated or discretionary sharing of information by member boards.